 - Assistant Director for Residential Life: ADRLs are a part of the administrative staff who directly supervise Residential Community Directors.
 Each is an experienced residential life professional and has a broad background in residence hall management issues and student development.

 Get Involved with The HUB and Community Councils!

-The HUB (Housing Unification Board, formerly the Assembly) and Community Councils are terrific opportunities to get involved in campus life, meet people, learn how to organize events, tackle issues and gain invaluable leadership experience.
+The HUB (Housing Unification Board) and Community Councils are terrific opportunities to get involved in campus life, meet people, learn how to organize events, tackle issues and gain invaluable leadership experience.
 Each residence community has a community council which works with the staff to shape the living experience.

 The HUB is the voice of residents to the Department of Residence Life & Student Housing and to the greater campus community.
 Leaders and officers are elected representatives from each community.